cperead/nyt_data_etl_pipeline/README.md

 <br>

 ## 3. **Cleaning**, **Normalizing** and **Storing** Data - Pandas & SQLite Database
 The previous CSV file is read into a Dataframe.
-Then the `byline_original` field that contains one or more authors separated by coma and that have many useless "stop words", are cleaned and normalized.
+The `byline_original` field, which contains one or more authors separated by commas and may have several unnecessary "stop words," is cleaned and normalized.
 <br>

 ### Data Cleaning